jack-richards/bptf-autopricer/README.md

 **Note:** `tf2-trading-bot` uses this table as its **pricelist**.
 Any items listed here will be actively banked.

 ### To **stop banking** an item:
 1. Remove the item from `item_list.json` so that `bptf-autopricer` stops pricing it.
+Can be done via the API or by manually editing the file.
 2. Delete the corresponding item record from the pricelist database table.

 ### To **start banking** an item:
 1. Add the item to `item_list.json`, which will trigger `bptf-autopricer` to start pricing it.
+Can be done via the API or by manually editing the file.
 2. Once priced, it will automatically be included in the pricelist database table and begin being banked.

 # API